iondrive-co/moirai/README.md

 Once these are done you can then run locally with `npm run preview`.
 The default route is the story view (this is all that gets deployed to cloudflare), and the editor can be accessed via /edit.
-When you work on your own story, you can save it to the (.gitignored) current-story.json with `npm run story:get`, and load the contents of that file into your local KV store with `npm run story:put`.
+When you work on your own story, you can save it to the (.gitignored) current-story.json with `npm run story:get:local`, and load the contents of that file into your local KV store with `npm run story:put:local`.

 Once you are ready to publish, you can use the `story:get:prod` and `story:put:prod` to modify the production KV store, which is what you will need to configure your pages app in cloudflare to use.
 See